3F Racing

-3Friends Racing, doing business as 3F Racing, is a German stock car racing team that will debut in NASCAR and ARCA starting in 2023.
-They plan to compete part-time in the NASCAR Cup Series, fielding the No. 30 Chevrolet Camaro ZL1.
-They also hope to compete part-time in the ARCA Menards Series, fielding an entry for Christopher Tate.
-The team was founded by German entrepreneurs, Dennis Hirtz and Paul Wiedeler, and is believed to be the first German-owned team in NASCAR history.
+3F Racing is a German stock car racing team that will debut in NASCAR starting in 2024.
+They fielded the No. 30 Chevrolet Camaro full-time for Ryan Vargas in the NASCAR Whelen Euro Series, under a technical alliance with Dutch team Race Planet Team Bleekemolen.
+They also planned to compete part-time in the NASCAR Cup Series, fielding the No. 30 Chevrolet Camaro ZL1.
+The team was founded by the German entrepreneur Dennis Hirtz (former Marketing Director of Phoenix Racing and two other friends, who have since left the project.
+The team is now managed by Hirtz.
 3F Racing will also have a technical alliance with Richard Childress Racing and have their shop on RCR's campus in Welcome, North Carolina.